Meet the voice cast of The Snail and the Whale

 Diana Rigg is the narrator of The Snail and the Whale.

 What else has Diana Rigg been in?
-Correctly often called Dame Diana Rigg, the actress – who was born in 1938 – has had an extended and spectacular profession.
-She has starred as Olenna Tyrell in Sport of Thrones, the Duchess of Buccleuch in Victoria, Emma Peel in The Avengers TV collection, and in 1969 performed James Bond’s spouse Countess Teresa di Vicenzo in On Her Majesty’s Secret Service.
+Correctly generally known as Dame Diana Rigg, the actress – who was born in 1938 – has had an extended and spectacular profession.
+She has starred as Olenna Tyrell in Sport of Thrones, the Duchess of Buccleuch in Victoria, Emma Peel in The Avengers TV sequence, and in 1969 performed James Bond’s spouse Countess Teresa di Vicenzo in On Her Majesty’s Secret Service.

 Performing alongside her real-life daughter Rachael Stirling, she additionally visitor starred in Physician Who episode The Crimson Horror as Mrs Gillyflower.